Aug 24

 What do you think?

-Permanent link to this article: http://wordsmadeclear.com/2011/12/19/a-plain-english-credit-card-agreement/
+Permanent link to this article: https://wordsmadeclear.com/2011/12/19/a-plain-english-credit-card-agreement/

 Dec 01